How to Become a Social Worker with Online MSW Programs

 To become a licensed clinical, master, or independent social worker (LCSW, LMSW, LISW) most states require you earn a formal master’s in social work (MSW).
 Social workers wanting to work in the public school system, healthcare, or hospital settings will need a master’s.

-Some states offer a licensed social worker (LSW) designation or other certification for those with a bachelor’s in social work (BSW).
+Some states offer a the LSW designation or other certification for those with a bachelor’s in social work (BSW).

 For example, Oregon offers a registered baccalaureate social worker (RBSW) option for applicants with a BSW.
-Maine and Ohio offer licensed social worker (LSW) pathways for BSWs.
+Maine and Ohio offer LSW pathways for BSWs.

 The following online BSW programs are accredited by the Council on Social Work and open to students in all states.
 Only Lipscomb University’s bachelor’s in social work can be completed 100% online.
 The other programs will require 1-2 campus visits.